jstEagle/Personal_Blog/posts/Liquidity Pools - The Core of DeFi as we know it.md

 ![](Untitled-2025-04-27-1540.svg)

 ### Modern AMMs
-The original Uniswap model was revolutionary and completely changes the DeFi landscape.
+The original Uniswap model was revolutionary and completely changed the DeFi landscape.
 But since 2018, some improvements have been made.

+> **Note:** When exploring Liquidity pools, we usually refer to the two tokens present in a pool as the base token and the quote token.
+The base token priced in the quote token. i.e. SOL (base token) is priced at 150 USDC (quote token).

 ##### DLMMs and CLMMs
 These are some terms you might have seen if you frequent Solana DeFi on platforms like [Jupiter](https://jup.ag/), [Meteora](https://www.meteora.ag/), [Orca](https://www.orca.so/) or pretty much any other platform that revolves around trading tokens.

 **CLMM** stands for **Concentrated Liquidity Market Maker**.
 Again, sounds very complicated.
 But isn't actually.
-Before, we were thinking about the price of SOL moving up and down an infinite range
+Before, we were thinking about the price of SOL moving up and down an infinite range.
+CLMMs think of prices the same way.
+However, instead of depositing liquidity into the entire range, it is deposited into buckets called [ticks|A tick is the smallest increment that the price can move in the liquidity pool.
+This may vary for different pools and providers].
+Each tick to the left of the price in a pool would be filled with quote tokens and each tick to the right with base tokens.

 ![](firstlpsimplediagram.svg)

+As shown above, the _real price_ corresponds to the active tick—the one that currently holds a mix of both tokens.
+This helps explain why ticks on either side contain only one type of token.
+To the right of the active tick, the price is higher, so these ticks hold only base tokens; buyers must deposit quote tokens to purchase base tokens, pushing the price up.
+Conversely, to the left, the price is lower, and these ticks hold only quote tokens, as selling base tokens for quote pushes the price down.